MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

 ![Dependency graph](media/extension-dependency-graph.png "Dependency graph")

 Moving objects from Extension Y to Extension X, is considered a *move down*.
+Typical move-dwon scenarions include:

+- Moving objects from an isolated extension to a shared extension.
+- Moving objects from a customized base application with its own appId to extension on top of base app, i.e., some on-prem solutions and all embed ISVs (note, System app would also apply then)
+Ext Y might not be owned, i.e., not possible to make modifications in it (e.g., Microsoft standard base app) Works in SaaS as well

  Moving objects from the Base Application extension to Extension X is a *move up*.

 #### Development